State Guide

 Connecticut is the most structurally unusual state for public records purposes in New England, for one reason: it abolished county government in 1960.
 The eight counties still exist as geographic designations and as judicial districts, but they have no governmental functions — no county executives, no county clerks, no county recorder offices.
 Property records, land records, and vital records in Connecticut are maintained at the town level, not the county level.
 There are 169 incorporated towns in Connecticut, each with its own town clerk, and that's where the core local records sit.

 Court records are the exception — Connecticut's Judicial Branch operates a statewide electronic filing and case search system (eCourt) that covers Superior Court cases across all eight judicial districts.
-The court system is reasonably well-integrated by Northeast standards.
-The combination of a good statewide court portal and town-level property records creates a two-track search approach that is different from every other state in the region.
 If you're comparing search strategies across the Northeast, our people search by state guides show how Connecticut's structure differs from neighboring New York and Massachusetts.

 Key takeaways